dreamineering/dreamineering/README.md

 # Dreamineering

-Dreams are born twice: in mind, then reality.
-Craft shared visions that ignite purpose, fuelling collective intent.
-Together, engineer a reality where team triumphs eclipse individual pursuits, yielding greater real-world value.
+Dreams are born twice: first in the mind and then reality.

 ## Belief